dlewtonaviata/tdd_kata_example/README.md

 # Purpose
-This repositorywas used in a demo of Test-Driven Development (TDD).
+This repository was used in a demo of Test-Driven Development (TDD).
 There were a few core ideas presented in that demo, which the comments in this repository hopefully explain.
 The main few are written in the list below.